IRMVLab/I2PNet/Readme.md

 ```
 @article{wang2023end,
   title={End-to-end 2D-3D Registration between Image and LiDAR Point Cloud for Vehicle Localization},
-  author={Wang, Guangming and Zheng, Yu and Guo, Yanfeng and Liu, Zhe and Zhu, Yixiang and Burgard, Wolfram and Wang, Hesheng},
+  author={Wang, Guangming and Zheng, Yu and Wu, Yuxuan and Guo, Yanfeng and Liu, Zhe and Zhu, Yixiang and Burgard, Wolfram and Wang, Hesheng},
-  journal={arXiv preprint arXiv:2306.11346},
+  journal={IEEE Transactions on Robotics},
-  year={2023}
+  year={2025}
 }
 ```